-Should I buy soccer cleats a size bigger?
+Should women buy soccer cleats a size bigger?

 According to Soccer Pro, soccer players should “choose cleats that feel ultra-snug around your foot and allow for a little wiggle room in your toes.”

 Shoe size may not translate exactly to soccer cleat size for this reason.
-Oftentimes, professional players size down for their cleats.
+Often, professional players size down for their cleats.

-For some players, sizing up by a half size is the right move.
+Sizing up by a half size is the right move for some players.
 Even wearing men’s cleats, I wear a half-size up from my shoe size.

-In shoes, I am a women’s 7.5, but for cleats, I wear a women’s 8 or men’s 6.5.
+In shoes, I wear a woman’s 7.5, but for cleats, I wear a woman’s 8 or a men’s 6.5.
 Anything smaller than this is unbearable.